NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_container.rst

 Getting the Container
 -------------------------------
-The container assumes that the MDTF GitHub repo is located on your local machine.
+The container assumes that the MDTF-diangnostics GitHub repo is located on your local machine.
 If you have not already, please clone the repo to your local machine with:

    .. code-block:: bash